ilrg/ilrg.github.io/Pages/Server/ODK_Central_Setup.md

     ```
     mv .env.template .env
     ```
-    - Edit the file. this command will launch a text editing application:
+    - Edit the file.
+This command will launch a text editing application:
     ```
     nano .env
     ```
         - Change the `DOMAIN` line so that after the `=` is the domain name you registered with No-IP.
 For example: `DOMAIN = ilrg.ddns.net`.
-Do not include anything like http://
+Do not include anything like 'http://'
         - This domain name will be home how ODK Central is accessed later on.
         - Change the `SYSADMIN_EMAIL` line to your own email.
 This will allow you to be notified if something is wrong with your security certificate.
     - Hit `CTRL + X` to exit the text editor, then type `Y` to confirm the changes, then press enter to confirm the file name (don't change the file name)